 Bryan Kohberger waives extradition during Monroe County hearing

 STROUDSBURG, Pa.
-(CBS) -- Bryan Kohberger, the suspect in the killings of four University of Idaho students, waived his extradition in a courtroom in Monroe County, Pennsylvania, on Tuesday.
-He faces four charges of first-degree murder.
+(CBS) -- Bryan Kohberger, the suspect in the killings of four University of Idaho students, waived extradition in a courtroom in Stroudsburg, Monroe County, on Tuesday.
+He faces four charges of first-degree murder and a felony count of burglary.

 The hearing lasted 15 minutes after a lengthy colloquy from the judge.

+Each time Kohberger replied: "I am not," or "Yes, I understand the decisions I am making."

+Security was tight during the hearing with local police and sheriff's deputies aided by long guns and explosive sniffing dogs.

 Kohberger's family cried for most of the hearing.
+Kohberger referenced his family a couple of times during the hearing, including shaking his head in a nod to his father.
 He will be surrendered to Idaho authorities within 10 calendar days.

 Kohberger's public defender said his client is eager to get back to Idaho to be exonerated of the charges.